 We suggest you ride the Explorer Bus and stop in at Leura Village and check out one of Australia’s most beautiful village streets, complete with cherry trees and an unusual park that runs right down the middle of the road.

 This little shopping precinct is famous for its bespoke specialty items and homewares.

 You’ll find Bygone Beautys – Treasured Teapot Museum with the largest privately owned teapot collection in the world and if it’s a few drinks and a bite to eat you’re after, Leura Garage is superb and they offer a free beer, wine or coffee with any main meal when you’re riding with us!

 There is a supermarket if you need to collect some supplies for tomorrow’s adventures.

-There's no better way to explore the Blue Mountains than on foot, and this bushwalk is one of the best – it's got excitement, amazing scenery, lots of wildlife and a variety of ecosystems to explore.
-And you don't have to be an experienced bushwalker to do it.
+There’s no better way to explore the Blue Mountains than on foot, and Giant Stairway to Federal Pass is one of the best – it’s got excitement, amazing scenery, lots of wildlife and a variety of ecosystems to explore.
+And you don’t have to be an experienced bushwalker to do it.

 Hop on the bus and enjoy the ride around the Cliffs Tops & Valleys circuit and through to Echo Point.